Earlier in the week, Greg told me he was putting his bone-in, skin-on chicken breasts on sale.

 The really best part of this “Cheater Meal” is the versatility.

-I have 7 kids, which means that it can be next to impossible to please all of them
+I have 7 kids, right now, which means that it can be next to impossible to please all of them

 on any given dinner.
 But tonight, I got cheers and everyone made their own combinations.